FrontEndFoxes/curriculum/workshop/ch4.md

 ```

 ::: tip 💡
 Action handlers receive a context object which exposes the same set of methods/properties on the store instance, so you can call `context.commit` to commit a mutation.
-We are using ES6 [argument destructuring](https://github.com/lukehoban/es6features#destructuring) to use the `commit` method of `context`
+We are using ES6 [argument destructuring](https://github.com/lukehoban/es6features#destructuring) to use the `commit` method of `context`.
 :::

 ::: tip 💡